ETFs 101China Internet ETFs

-We believe China's internet industry presents one of the most compelling long-term growth opportunities for investors today.
-However, given that our KraneShares CSI China Internet ETF (ticker: KWEB) targets a single sector and companies based in China, it tends to have greater volatility than broader categories or developed market investments.
-To help potential investors make more informed decisions, we have compiled the following responses to the top frequently asked questions we receive from our clients.
+To help potential investors make more informed decisions, we have compiled the following responses to the top frequently asked questions we receive from our clients about the KraneShares CSI China Internet ETF (Ticker: KWEB).
 Additionally, we provide daily market updates through our blog China Last Night.
 Please click here to subscribe.

 What are some options for investors that are concerned about KWEB's volatility?